HCL-TECH-SOFTWARE/digital-experience/docs/admin-system/srccrwlindxsite.md

-# Configuring a crawler to search your local portal site \| HCL Digital Experience
+# Configuring a crawler to search your local portal site

 Configure and run a search crawler on your local portal site to gather information and create a search collection that enables your users to search your portal site.